4 methods to separate first and last names in Google Sheets

 You can see a small box asking you to choose the Separator.
 Click the two arrows at the corner to open the list of separators in a dropdown.

 Choose the separator according to your data.
-Since a space is used here, select Space.
+Since a blank space is used here, select Space.

 You can now see the names split and in separate columns.